AdobeDocs/commerce-frontend-core/src/pages/javascript/jquery-widgets/index.md

 ---
-group: javascript-developer-guide
-title: jQuery widgets
+title: jQuery widgets | Commerce Frontend Development
+description:
 ---

+# jQuery widgets

 The Adobe Commerce and Magento Open Source applications use a jQuery JavaScript library to implement client functionality.
 This includes a wide usage of standard, customized, and custom jQuery widgets.